WWE Raw Results: Winners, Grades, Reaction and Highlights from December 4

 Finn Balor defeated Bo Dallas

-WWE Creative's use of Finn Balor has been the biggest travesty of the second-half of 2017.
+WWE Creative's use of Balor has been the biggest travesty of the second half of 2017.

-How the company can continue to justify throwing him in useless matches against the likes of Dallas when he should be fighting for top titles against Roman Reigns, Braun Strowman, Samoa Joe and Brock Lesnar is a mystery only the crack creative staff can answer for.
+How the company can continue to justify throwing him into useless matches against the likes of Dallas when he should be fighting for top titles against Reigns, Strowman, Samoa Joe and Brock Lesnar is a mystery only the crack creative staff can answer for.

 This was fine for what it was but hardly something anyone will remember beyond the next segment.

 Raw Tag Team Championship Match: The Shield vs. The Bar

 The Raw Tag Team Championships were up for grabs Monday night as Seth Rollins and Dean Ambrose sought to regain the gold from Sheamus and Cesaro, less than a month after dropping the titles to The Bar.